[ Random Image ]

 Henry George, Progress and Poverty.

 Welcome to the August edition of Localising Leanganook’s e-newsletter.
-In this month’s newsletter, our feature article by local economist Karl Fitzpatrick describes one of the hidden factors contributing to the chronic shortage of rental housing in Australia, and an innovative scheme for fixing the problem.
+In this month’s newsletter, our feature article by local economist Karl Fitzgerald describes one of the hidden factors contributing to the chronic shortage of rental housing in Australia, and an innovative scheme for fixing the problem.
 The newsletter also includes regular updates on upcoming local events for the month of August plus activities that contribute towards localisation.
 We hope you enjoy it.

 Cheers, Nikki, Keppel, and Laurel